Dying to Soul-life Images of the Word of God

 Rightly perceiving and cooperating with the word of God as it divides image word from Living Word in our midst is witnessed in Paul’s word to Timothy:

 Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.
 (II Tim.
 2:15)

 Loved ones, it is critical that we come to live in harmony with this reality concerning the nature of the Word of God.
 It is critical that we learn to discern the difference between the Living Word in us and our limited non-living soul-image of it given to lead us to the Living Word.
 It is critical that we learn to discern where we are personally in this regard, and then to recognize this reality in our dealings with one another.

 Why?
 As good as our image of God's Word may be, it is a dead picture of something we are to be entering and to which we are to be bringing one another.

 True, we need our imaged understanding to focus our personality until the Spirit accomplishes His grace behind it.
 But realize that as long as we are relating to the word by our soul-life, we are living under a certain law, a certain legalism by which we tend to judge ourselves and others, bringing one another into condemnation under each other's images.
 We must learn to recognize our limitation, enter grace through whatever death necessary, then show the same mercy to others.

 Discernment Critical to Grace, Love and Unity

-Unfortunately, because all of us are subject to some mixture of image and life in our devotion to God's word, there is always going to be ferment in our relationships.
-The challenge for us is to let ferment spur us on to greater grace toward one another "til we all come in the unity of the faith, unto a perfect man, to the measure of the stature of the fulness of Christ" -- at the end of the age.
+Unfortunately, because all of us are subject to some mixture of image and life in our devotion to God's Word, there is always going to be ferment in our relationships.
+The challenge for us is to let ferment spur us on to greater grace toward one another "till we all come in the unity of the faith, unto a perfect man, to the measure of the stature of the fulness of Christ"—at the end of the age.

 Overcoming False Belief Judgments Rooted in Image Faith